 The Benjamin in New York City gives you the option of requesting a 5-foot body pillow, along with other types of pillows, through its exclusive Pillow Menu.
 Just place your order and look forward to dream time.
 The hotel also offers pillows for sale if you want to take one home with you.

 2. DJ Mixer

-Turn your suite into a club and play DJ for the day at the Hard Rock Hotel Palm Springs.
-The hotel encourages guests to play music to their heart's content with its Sound of Your Stay program.
+Turn your suite into a club and play DJ for the day at any of the Hard Rock Hotel locations.
+The hotel encourages guests to play music to their heart’s content with its Sound of Your Stay program.